-The Township Hall is located at 3271 Cheshire Road and, until recently, shared the building with the Township Fire Department.
+The Township Hall is located at 3271 Cheshire Road.
 The building includes several offices and a sufficient public meeting area.
 With the growth of the township the facilities will eventually need to be expanded.
-See Figure 10.2 for a map that combines Township Facilities along with the Fire Station and Schools.
+See the Community Facilities map for an image that displays numerous township, county, and school facilities.